Visiting Marina Bay Sands SkyPark: My Experience at Singapore’s Observation Deck

 I will admit it wasn’t my favourite cocktail of all time.
 My sister ended up finishing it instead, whilst I grabbed a beer, but I’m glad I tried one.
 I think at 53 floors it’s the highest altitude I’ve ever had a beer (except the occasional beer on a flight), and it was all the sweeter for it.
 You cannot beat an ice-cold beer with a view.

-How do I go to the Marina Bay Sands SkyPark?
+How to Get to Marina Bay Sands SkyPark in Singapore

 The easiest way to visit the Marina Bay Sands SkyPark is to book a ticket online here.
 I have used this company on all my trips because they offer unique experiences and make exploring a new destination a breeze.